 - If you want more banana flavor you can try adding some banana extract.

-This keto peanut butter banana pudding is a healthy recipe that you can eat as a keto sweet snack or even for breakfast!
+This keto peanut butter protein banana pudding is a healthy recipe that you can eat as a keto sweet snack or even for breakfast!
 It's high protein, high fiber and sugar free with only a few ingredients.
 It's also low calorie with only 152 calories per serving!

 Ingredients

-- 2 cups unsweetened almond milk
+- 1 cup unsweetened almond milk

-- ¼ cup heavy whipping cream
+- 2 tablespoons heavy whipping cream

-- ¼ cup PBFit peanut butter powder
+- 2 tablespoons PBFit peanut butter powder (optional)

 Instructions